Eating Carrots in Pregnancy: Heath Benefits and Risks

 While raw carrots can be consumed during pregnancy, some individuals may find them harder to digest.
 Lightly cooking or steaming carrots can enhance their digestibility while retaining nutritional value.

-Yes, consuming carrots during pregnancy can contribute to the healthy development of your baby’s eyesight.
+Yes, consuming carrots during pregnancy can contribute to healthy vision.
+However, there’s no evidence that eating carrots during pregnancy could improve a baby’s eyesight.
 Carrots are rich in beta-carotene, which the body converts to vitamin A, an essential nutrient for eye health.

 While carrots can contribute to overall skin health, there is no conclusive evidence that eating carrots alone can significantly improve your baby’s complexion.
 A varied and balanced diet and proper skin care are important for maintaining healthy skin.

 Yes, carrots are good for constipation during pregnancy.
-They are a great source of dietary fibre, which helps regulate bowel movements and alleviate constipation, a common discomfort during pregnancy.
+They are a great source of dietary fibre and water, which helps regulate bowel movements and alleviate constipation, a common discomfort during pregnancy (7).

 Excessive consumption of carrots, particularly in supplements or concentrated doses, can lead to excessive vitamin A intake, which poses a risk to the baby’s development.
 However, consuming moderate amounts of carrots as part of a balanced diet is unlikely to affect the baby adversely.
 Maintaining a varied and well-rounded diet is important to ensure optimal nutrition for both you and your baby.